 - The Top Six Reasons Your Company Should Have Strategic Bylaws

 - How Can You Incorporate Your Company In Delaware Without Having a Physical Office In The State?

 - Top Questions to Ask A Business Attorney Before You Hire One

 Category Archives: Small Business

-If you change your business address in San Francisco, the following checklist is a good starting point for most businesses to make sure you update all of the necessary government agencies.
-1. California Secretary Of State’ Office.
-You will need … Continue reading
+If you change your business address in San Francisco, the following checklist is a good starting point for most businesses to make sure you update all of the necessary government agencies and service providers.
+1. California Secretary Of State’ Office. … Continue reading

 More companies are incorporated in Delaware than any other state.
 In fact, half a million businesses, including more than half of all U.S. publicly-traded companies and 60% of Fortune 500 companies, have incorporated in Delaware.
 So why wouldn’t you form your corporation in … Continue reading

 So your company’s life has come to an end.
 What now?
 Merely closing your doors is not enough to officially dissolve your company.
 You should consult with your attorney and tax professional as it varies from company to company, but … Continue reading